Flotomate/product_docs/source/admin/it-infrastructure.rst

 4. Please refer :numref:`adf-74`.
 Switch to the Mapping section of the dialog box.
 Here you have to enter the LDAP object attributes.
 There are two pre-defined fields (Name and Email).
-You can add more fields using the **Add Custom Field** button.
-You can edit and delete a custom field.
+You can add more fields using the :doc:`Requestor Custom Field <admin-customization>` option.
+You can edit and delete a custom field in the :doc:`Custom Field <admin-customization>` section of Admin.

 5. Hit **Add** to save your LDAP server.